citrus/pinger/README.md

 Here's what I'm aiming for in the CLI:

-    pinger list          # Lists all domains in pinger's database pinger add DOMAIN    # Add a domain to pinger's database pinger remove DOMAIN # Remove the domain from pinger's database pinger ping DOMAIN   # Test the domain pinger show DOMAIN   # Show details for a domain
+    pinger list          # Lists all uris in pinger's database pinger add URI    # Add a uri to pinger's database pinger remove URI # Remove the uri from pinger's database pinger ping URI   # Test the uri pinger show URI   # Show details for a uri

 Testing